stonerlab/Stoner-PythonCode/README.md

 > -   Replace older AnalyseFile and PlotFile with mixin based versions AnalysisMixin and PlotMixin
 > -   Addition of Stoner.Image package to handle image analysis
 > -   Refactor DataFolder to use Mixin classes
-> -   DataFolder now defaults to using :pyStoner.Util.Data
+> -   DataFolder now defaults to using :pyStoner.Core.Data
 > -   DataFolder has an options to skip iterating over empty Data files
 > -   Further improvements to :pyStoner.Core.DataFile.setas handline.